FAQ

 What is the difference between a verdict of “not guilty” and an acquittal?

-An acquittal is part of a trial when the jury or judge determines that the prosecution has failed to prove guilt beyond a reasonable doubt.
-An acquittal can also happen if the judge decides there is insufficient evidence.
+An acquittal is the part of a trial when the jury or judge determines that the prosecution has failed to prove guilt beyond a reasonable doubt.
+An acquittal can also happen if the judge decides that there is insufficient evidence.
 A verdict of “not guilty” happens when the jury hears all the evidence and testimony and finds the defendant not guilty.

 Can I get an arrest removed from my record?

-If you are not officially charged with a crime, the arrest may not appear on your record at all.
-If an arrest does appear on your record even though you were not charged, you can file a petition to have it removed.
-If you want a conviction removed from your record, you will need to apply for an expungement.
+If you are not officially charged with a crime, then the arrest may not appear on your record at all.
+If an arrest does appear on your record even though you were not charged, then you can file a petition to have it removed.
+If you want a conviction removed from your record, then you will need to apply for an expungement.